gpyh/Idris-dev/test/README.md

 ### Specifying the number of parallel jobs

 With make, the test suite runs in parallel by default.
-You can specify the number of threads with `TEST-JOBS`.
 For stack and cabal, you need to explicitly enable parallelism as you would do with any other GHC-compiled executable.
 Examples:

 ```
-# Two jobs via make
-make TEST-JOBS=2 test_all
-# Two jobs via cabal
+# Via cabal
-cabal test --test-options="+RTS -N2 -RTS"
+cabal test --test-options="+RTS -N -RTS"
-# Two test jobs via stack
+# Via stack
-stack test --test-arguments="+RTS -N2 -RTS"
+stack test --test-arguments="+RTS -N -RTS"
 ```

+You can put a specific number of threads to be used after `-N`.
+This cannot be done using `make`.

 ### Running only previously failed tests